Dr Andrew Gee & Dr Graham Treece

 - Be aware of the range of computer graphics algorithms and hardware used to visualise 3D data.

 - Understand how surfaces can be rendered using suitable illumination and reflection models.

 - Know how to visualise voxel arrays directly using volume rendering techniques.

-The main application area considered in the module is diagnostic medical imaging: 3D data is acquired using one of the popular imaging modalities (e.g. CT), represented as a voxel array or segmented into surfaces, then visualised using advanced computer graphic techniques.
+The main application area considered in the module is diagnostic medical imaging: 3D data is acquired using one of the clinical imaging modalities (e.g. CT), represented as a voxel array or segmented into surfaces, then visualised using computer graphics techniques.
 While medical imaging is the focus of the course, many of the techniques used to segment, represent and visualise the 3D data sets are generic and can equally be applied to other types of data, such as CAD models.

 - X-rays and the Radon transform